npmcdn-to-unpkg-bot/attempt/README.md

 A simple Bootstrap theme for Ghost.

 ## About
-This theme is under heavy development.
+This theme is under development.

 *Walking through an unknown path.*